-Centralized rule15 of the people also comes in many forms.
+Centralized rule of the people also comes in many forms.
 In a dictatorship, the dictator establishes and enforces the rules with few checks and balances, if any.
 In a totalitarian system, one party makes the rules.
-The Communist states of the 20th century, although egalitarian in theory, were ruled in practice by a small central committee.
+The Communist states of the twentieth century (although egalitarian in theory) were ruled in practice by a small central committee.
 In a theocracy, one religion makes the rules based on their primary documents or interpretation of them, and religious leaders hold positions of political power.
 In each case, political power is centralized to a small group over the many.

-A third type of political system is anarchy16, in which there is no government.
+- A third type of political system is anarchy, in which there is no government.
 A few places in the world, notably Somalia, may be said to exist in a state of anarchy.
 But even in a state of anarchy, the lack of a central government means that local warlords, elders, and others exercise a certain amount of political, military, and economic power.
-The lack of an established governing system itself creates the need for informal power structures that regulate behavior and conduct, set and promote ideals, and engage in commerce and trade, even if that engagement involves non-standard strategies such as the appropriation of ships via piracy.
+The lack of an established governing system itself creates the need for informal power structures that regulate behaviour and conduct, set and - 13.
+Political system or form of government that promotes the involvement of the individual. - 14.
+Political system where power is concentrated, such as dictatorship, communism, or theocracy. - 15.
+Political state in which there is no government.

+promote ideals, and engage in commerce and trade, even if that engagement involves nonstandard strategies such as the appropriation of ships via piracy.
 In the absence of appointed or elected leaders, emergent leaders will rise as people attempt to meet their basic needs.